Chinese business association seeks to quash exemption for safe injection sites | CBC News

 Federal government argues Edmonton association not legally entitled to be part of consultation process

-Edmonton's Chinatown and Area Business Association asked the federal court on Monday to quash an exemption granted to three safe-injection sites in the Central McDougall and McCauley neighbourhoods.
+Edmonton's Chinatown and Area Business Association asked the federal court on Monday to quash an exemption granted to three supervised injection sites in the Central McDougall and McCauley neighbourhoods.

 Lawyer Edward Molstad argued that community residents were not properly consulted or given sufficient reasons for the decision to grant the exemption.
 He also questioned the rationale behind the locations of the sites.